TESA-workshops/ageing-best-practices-2023/README.md

 # 2023 TESA best practices in ageing workshop

 Note that the aim of the workshop is **not** to learn how to age a specific species of fish using otoliths.
 Rather, we aim to get all participants interested in performing ageing-related tasks in the most defensible and reproducible ways possible.

-## Organisers

-[Daniel Ricard](mailto:Daniel.Ricard@dfo-mpo.gc.ca) (Gulf Fisheries Centre, Moncton NB) & [Peter Comeau](mailto:Peter.Comeau@dfo-mpo.gc.ca) (Bedford Institute of Oceanography, Dartmouth NS)

 ## Logistics